Custom Views

 SELECT

-FROM your_workspace_jamf_protect_telemetry
+FROM workspace_app_security_analysis

-WHERE jamf_is_platform_binary = false
+WHERE is_high_risk = true

-ORDER BY eventTime DESC
+ORDER BY receivedAt DESC

 LIMIT 100;